Note: This article is only applicable to mmhmm for Mac. mmhmm for Windows does not support mmhmm audio.

 Table of contents

-If you are adding video slides and would like your audience to hear the audio from the file, you'll need to first set up mmhmm audio.
-This process takes less than a minute, but without it, your video slides will be inaudible to your audience.
+If you are adding video slides and would like your audience to hear the audio from the file, you'll need to set up mmhmm audio first.
+This process takes less than a minute, but your video slides will be inaudible to your audience without it.

 Who is this for?

-Anyone who is 1) using video slides and 2) needs their audience to hear the audio contained within the video file for that slide.
+Anyone who is using video slides and needs their audience to hear the audio for that particular video slide.

 How it works

 Mmhmm combines your microphone audio with the audio from the video file into a single audio output.
 By selecting this new audio output as the audio source in your video conference platform (Zoom/Meet/etc.), you'll be able to broadcast both the sound of your voice and the sound within the video file to your audience.

 If you don't take these steps of routing your microphone audio through mmhmm, and mmhmm audio to your conferencing platform, the audio content of your video file will be inaudible to your viewers.

 1. Click the 'Mic' button on mmhmm's top toolbar.